On the potential benefits of entropic regularization for smoothing Wasserstein estimators: Proofs of the main results

-We first detail how the excess risk of $\hat{\theta}_{\lambda}$ can be upper bounded by the sum of two terms representing a tradeoff between an estimation error and an approximation error.
-Thanks to \cite[Theorem 1]{genevay2019sample} adapted to the squared Euclidean cost $c(x,y) = \|x-y\|^2$ (which is $R$-Lipschitz on $B(0,R)$ w.r.t. both its variables), we can control the impact of entropic regularization on the approximation of the value of the un-regularized OT cost is as follows.
+Thanks to \cite[Theorem 1]{genevay2019sample} adapted to the squared Euclidean cost $c(x,y) = \|x-y\|^2$ (which is $R$-Lipschitz on $B(0,R)$ w.r.t. both its variables), we can control the impact of entropic regularization on the approximation of the value of the un-regularized OT cost.

-\begin{prop} Assume that $\mathcal{X}, \mathcal{Y}$ are compact subsets of $B(0,R)$.
+\begin{prop} \cite[Theorem 1]{genevay2019sample} Assume that $\mathcal{X}, \mathcal{Y}$ are compact subsets of $B(0,R)$.
 Then, it holds that

 and consequently

 Notice that $B(\lambda)$ goes to zero when $\lambda \to 0$ at the speed

 \end{prop}